Atharv834/EthicalHacking/Fuzzing.md

 **2. Brute-Force Attacks with Burp Suite Intruder**

-- **Assumptions:**

-  This example assumes you've already configured Burp Suite Intruder to target a specific parameter or endpoint within the web application.

 - **Steps:**

   1. **Load Wordlist:** Paste your wordlist (e.g., usernames, passwords) into the Intruder payload position.
-  2. **Increase Threads:** Within the Intruder settings, adjust the number of threads (concurrent requests) to 100 (or a number suitable for your system's capabilities).
+  2. **Increase Threads:** Within the Intruder settings, adjust the number of threads (concurrent requests) to 100
   3. **Launch Attack:** Start the Intruder attack.
-  4. **Filter Results (Optional):** If necessary, use the `grep` command to filter the attack results based on specific patterns.
-For example, to identify responses containing the string "login successful," you could use:
+  4. **Filter Results (Optional):** Use the grep command to match something in the response

-     ```bash
-     grep "login successful" output.txt
-     ```

 **3. Efficient Enumeration with ffuf**